 Leaders who only focus on results can create cultures that emphasize results at all costs, which can lead to negative consequences.
 Organizational culture is closely linked to leadership.
 Founders and influential leaders often set new cultures in motion, while leaders over time can shape culture through conscious and unconscious actions.
 Companies with strong cultures have everyone from the CEO to the entry-level intern on the same page, focused on achieving the same goals and empowered by the same values and vision.Leaders are responsible for creating systems that develop organizational culture and reinforce labor standards.

-To change the implicit norms, beliefs, and understandings shared within an organization, colleagues can talk to each other through change.
-The degree of centralization and the number of hierarchical levels in the organizational structure can be adjusted to reinforce the behaviors inherent in aspirational culture.
-For example, the senior leaders of two merging international food retailers had invested heavily in the cultures of their organizations and wanted to preserve their unique strengths and distinctive heritage.
-For the second semester, hierarchical regression analysis was used to assess the independent association between leadership behavior and job satisfaction after controlling for the effect of organizational culture.
+To change implicit norms, beliefs, and understandings shared within an organization, colleagues can talk to each other through change.
+Hierarchical regression analysis can be used to assess the independent association between leadership behavior and job satisfaction after controlling for the effect of organizational culture.